Cozyx213/gpt-clone-with-deepseek/README.md

 🚀 Future Enhancements

-🔹 Add a database to store chat history
+🔹Add a database to store chat history

-🔹 Deploy to Vercel (frontend) and Render (backend)
+🔹Deploy to Vercel (frontend) and Render (backend)

-🔹 Add copy-to-clipboard button for code snippets
+🔹Add copy-to-clipboard button for code snippets

-🔹 Improve UI with animations and loading indicators
+🔹Improve UI with animations and loading indicators
 🛠️ Contributing

 Feel free to fork this repo and submit pull requests for improvements!